fbbdev/node-fastcgi/README.md

 Request URL components
 ----------------------

-The `url` parameter of the request object is taken from the `REQUEST_URI` CGI variable, which is non-standard.
+The `url` property of the request object is taken from the `REQUEST_URI` CGI variable, which is non-standard.
 If `REQUEST_URI` is missing, the url is built by joining three CGI variables:

   - [`SCRIPT_NAME`](https://tools.ietf.org/html/rfc3875#section-4.1.13)
   - [`PATH_INFO`](https://tools.ietf.org/html/rfc3875#section-4.1.5)
   - [`QUERY_STRING`](https://tools.ietf.org/html/rfc3875#section-4.1.7)

 For more information read [section 4.1](https://tools.ietf.org/html/rfc3875#section-4.1) of the CGI spec.

+Raw CGI variables can be accessed through the `params` property of the socket object.
+More information [here](#the-socket-object).

 Authorizer and filter requests
 ------------------------------